Ayfri/Portfolio/src/jsMain/resources/markdown/articles/KoreZoneDetection.md

 ---
 nav-title: Kore Zone Detection
-title: Zone Detection DataPack with Kore
+title: Detect an entity in a zone with Kore
 description: Detect when a player enters a specific area in Minecraft using a Kore Kotlin library.
 Learn how to create a datapack that triggers an event when a player enters a defined zone.
 keywords: minecraft, datapack, kore, kotlin, tutorial, zone detection, predicate, location check
 date-created: 2024-05-19